MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 ## Change the on-premises Service account
 The UIFlowService uses the virtual account “NT SERVICE\UIFlowService”.
 This account needs the ability to “Log on as a service” in order to successfully startup.

 Most environments wouldn't require to change the default configuration.
-If your company has some restrictions in place, you can either ask your domain administrator to grant “NT SERVICE\UIFlowService” the right to “Log on as a service” or change the account here with an allowed one.
+If your company has some restrictions in place, you can either ask your domain administrator to grant **NT SERVICE\UIFlowService** the right to **Log on as a service** or change the account here with an allowed one.
 1. Select **Change account**
 1. Select **This account**
 1. Provide the new account.
 Ex: DOMAIN\AlexJohnson